hannaeko/pauney-tv/Readme.md

 Features :
  * vod recording on the server
- * multi-resolution support (currently : Source, 720p, 360p)
+ * multi-resolution support (currently : source, 720p, 360p)
+ * adaptative streaming to the client
  * webchat via IRC

 The docker file is based on the work of https://github.com/LoicMahieu/alpine-nginx/ .